diepm/vim-rest-console/README.md

 #### `vrc_follow_redirects`

-This option enables the cURL -L/--location option that makes it follow redirects
+This option enables the cURL -L/--location option that makes it follow redirects.
+It's turned off by default.
+To enable

+    let g:vrc_follow_redirects = 1

 #### `vrc_debug`